You don't need to hit rock bottom.

-It's not about just cutting out the addiction or "just stopping.”
-It's also about what led you to the addiction in the first place and what keeps you going back to it.
-Complicated love lives, poor nutrition, stress, anxiety, crap friendships, consumerism, lack of purpose, unresolved family of origin issues, disenfranchisement, poverty, tight or unmanageable finances, lack of connection, fear, shitty jobs we hate, depression, unprocessed trauma, lack of meaning, unfulfilled dreams, never ending to-do lists, never-meausuring-upness—all of these things and so much more drives us to run for escape in the first place.
+It's not about just cutting out the alcohol or "just stopping.”
+It's about what led you to drink the first place and what keeps you going back to it.
+Complicated love lives, poor nutrition, stress, anxiety, crap friendships, consumerism, lack of purpose, unresolved family of origin issues, disenfranchisement, poverty, tight or unmanageable finances, lack of connection, fear, shitty jobs we hate, depression, unprocessed trauma, lack of meaning, unfulfilled dreams, never-ending to-do lists, never-measuring-upness—all of these things and so much more drives us to seek escape in the first place.

 There is a lot of fear around the idea of "what if I try and I fail?"
 We think it means we are worse off than we thought, subject to a life alternating between sobriety and addiction.
 The truth is that most of us stumble along the way to sustained sobriety.
 It’s far more normal to fail in attempting sobriety than it is to succeed right out of the gate.